JeffBrockStudio/socialwork/README.md

 ### Setting up dev tools

-1. Copy all the files out of the /dev/ folder and into the main uw_wp_theme_child folder. (delete the /dev/ folder when you're done.)
+1. Copy all the files out of the /dev/ folder and into the main socialwork folder. (delete the /dev/ folder when you're done.)

 2. Update the style.scss file with your desired theme information.